plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 This builds the Rust staticlib and the developer-signed macOS container app + system extension.
 Clean signed builds compile both Rust architectures from a pinned source archive.
+Developer builds default to Debug.
+For on-device performance measurements, set `RAMA_TPROXY_CONFIGURATION=Release` to optimize both Rust and Swift; the app is then under `.xcode-derived/tproxy-app-dev/Build/Products/Release/`.
+Developer ID distribution builds always use Release for both languages.
 For a standalone universal Rust library, run `just build-tproxy-rs`.
 It produces:

 ```